 Q: My breasts are far apart in the middle and I want them closer together after surgery.

 A: Breast augmentation aims to enhance the size and shape of the breasts with the use of implants.
 Your pre-existing anatomy determines the location of your chest muscles, under which the implants are placed.
 Therefore, there is a limitation to how closely the implants will be able to be placed in the middle.
 Dr. Sieber can give you the best assessment for your intended results during a consultation.

-Q: How do I know what size implant is going to be the best for me?
+Q: How do I know what size and shape of breast implant is the best for me?

 A: Dr. Sieber will take multiple measurements of your breasts during your consultation.
 These measurements along with your 3D images are used to determine which size implant will fit your breast tissue, and give you the most natural looking breast augmentation surgery results.* Although coming with a cup size in mind can be a good way to communicate the size of your intended results, implants follow a different sizing method and may not be an exact match.

 Q: What should I wear after surgery?

 A: Bring comfortable clothes with you on the day of surgery.
-Usually something soft with a front zipper is easiest.
+This should include something soft with a front zipper or fastening method.
 After surgery, you will be placed in a surgical bra for your own comfort.
-San Francisco Breast Augmentation Expert, Dr. Sieber, has his breast augmentation patients refrain from wearing an underwire bra for the first 4 weeks after surgery.
-During this time, patients often choose to wear a comfortable, soft sports bra.
+San Francisco Breast Augmentation Expert, Dr. Sieber, has his breast augmentation patients refrain from wearing an underwire bra for the first 6 weeks after surgery.
+During this time, patients often choose to wear a comfortable, soft athletic bra.